As a savvy internet user, you might think no one clicks on Facebook ads.

 Location allows you to targets users in the country, state, city, or zip code that you service.

 Age and gender targeting should be based on your existing customers.
-If women 25-44 are the bulk of your customers, start out only targeting them.
+If women 25-44 are the bulk of your customers, start out targeting them.
 If they prove to be profitable, you can then expand your targeting.

 Broad Category Targeting